 • Difference with Amazon Managed Blockchain: no decentralization component, following financial regulation rules

 AWS Glue is a serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
+AWS Glue is a managed AWS service that is used specifically for extract, transform, and load (ETL) data.

 • Managed extract, transform, and load (ETL) service • Useful for preparing and transforming data for analytics • Fully serverless service